-We explain our choice of hyperparameters of Section \ref{sec:exp-in100}, where we pretrained a ResNet-50 on IN100\% with SFRIK in \Secref{sec:exp-in100}.
+Table~\ref{tab:sfrik-in100-param} reports the selected hyperparameters for pretraining ResNet-50 on IN100\% with SFRIK in \Secref{sec:exp-in100}.
 The tuning protocol is as follows.
-Since hyperparameter tuning is costly on full ImageNet, we pretrain several ResNet-50 for different values of kernel weights $b_\ell$, alignment weight $\lambda$ and base learning rate $\texttt{base\_lr}$, and pause the pretraining after 50 epochs.
+Since hyperparameter tuning is costly on IN100\%, we pretrain several ResNet-50 for different values of kernel weights $b_\ell$, alignment weight $\lambda$ and base learning rate $base\_lr$, and pause the pretraining after 50 epochs.
 We evaluate the obtained backbones on kNN classification (top-1 accuracy, $k=20$), and select the best performing backbones.
 Then we continue pretraining these selected backbones until reaching epoch 200 or 400.
-Finally we choose the set of hyperparameters that yields the highest top-1 accuracy for linear probing on ImageNet after 200 or 400 epochs of pretraining.
-Because of the conclusions of Appendix \ref{app:bad-tuning}, our hyperparameter tuning follows the common practice in the self-supervised learning literature \cite{bardes_vicreg_2021, chen_simple_2020} where hyperparameters are selected by measuring the performance on the validation set of ImageNet.
+Finally we select the hyperparameters that yield the highest top-1 accuracy for linear probing on IN100\% after 200 or 400 epochs of pretraining.
+Because of the conclusions of Appendix \ref{app:bad-tuning}, our hyperparameter tuning follows the common practice in the self-supervised learning literature where hyperparameters are selected by measuring the performance on the validation set of ImageNet.
 Note that we verified experimentally a posteriori that the hyperparameters obtained by our tuning protocol are similar to the ones obtained from a tuning on a smaller dataset like STL-10 \citep{pmlr-v15-coates11a}.
 This means that an alternative is to tune the hyperparameters on STL-10, and generalize these hyperparameters to pretrain SFRIK on IN100\%.

-In Tables \ref{tab:linear-hyperparams} and \ref{tab:semi-sup-hyperparameters}, we give the optimal hyperparameters found for linear probing on ImageNet, linear probing on Places205, and semi-supervised learning on ImageNet when evaluating pretrained ResNet-50 backbones with SFRIK and VICReg.
-The hyperparameters that are tuned for evaluation are: the initial learning rate \texttt{lr\_head} of the linear layer in linear probing; and the initial learning rate \texttt{lr\_backbone} and \texttt{lr\_head} for respectively the backbone and the linear layer in semi-supervised learning.
-The reported hyperparameters in the two tables yield the evaluation results reported in Section \ref{sec:exp-in100}.
+Tables \ref{tab:linear-hyperparams} and \ref{tab:semi-sup-hyperparameters} give the optimal hyperparameters found for linear probing on IN100\%, linear probing on Places205, and semi-supervised learning with limited labels of IN100\% when evaluating pretrained ResNet-50 backbones with SFRIK and VICReg.
+The hyperparameters that are tuned for evaluation are: the initial learning rate $lr\_head$ of the linear layer in linear probing; and the initial learning rate $lr\_backbone$ and $lr\_head$ for respectively the backbone and the linear layer in semi-supervised learning.
+The reported hyperparameters in the two tables yield the evaluation results reported in \Secref{sec:exp-in100}.